-Social skills - Meeting new friends and sharing cooperatively.
+- Social skills - Meeting new friends and sharing cooperatively.
 Participation in a group activity.

-Eye-hand coordination - Playing with manipulatives (pegs, puzzles, lacing).
+- Eye-hand coordination - Playing with manipulatives (pegs, puzzles, lacing).

-Pre-reading skills - Looking at books and retelling a story.
+- Pre-reading skills - Looking at books and retelling a story.
 Making experience charts.
 Drawing a picture.

-Pre-math skills - Listening to music and singing.
+- Pre-math skills - Listening to music and singing.
 Looking at a daily calendar.
 Understanding number concepts.

-Skills of negotiation - Sharing, following directions, playing together, taking turns.
+- Skills of negotiation - Sharing, following directions, playing together, taking turns.

 Please note: YWCA membership is required for all preschool, after-school and camp programs.

-Scholarships are available for income-eligible families.
+Financial aid is available for income-eligible families.

 YWCA preschool programs are licensed by the Connecticut Office of Early Childhood and comply with regulatory standards for health and safety.